dougeby/IntuneDocs/intune/early-edition.md

 #### More information

 You need to create a new iOS Cisco AnyConnect VPN profile to support the new app because the new Cisco AnyConnect app and Cisco Legacy AnyConnect app are separate apps.
 If you are managing the AnyConnect client in your environment, you need to deploy the new Cisco AnyConnect app as well.
 To complete an upgrade, you also need to delete your Cisco Legacy AnyConnect VPN profile and remove the Cisco Legacy AnyConnect app.

+Network access control (NAC) integration will not work for the new AnyConnect client in the initial release.
+We are working with Cisco to provide NAC integration in a future Intune release.

 ### Updating the Help and Feedback experience on Company Portal app for Android <!--1631531 -->